geerlingguy/ansible-role-varnish/README.md

     varnish_admin_listen_host: "127.0.0.1"
     varnish_admin_listen_port: "6082"

+Default TTL used when the backend does not specify one.

+    varnish_ttl: 120

 The host and port through which Varnish will accept admin requests (like purge and status requests).

     varnish_storage: "file,/var/lib/varnish/varnish_storage.bin,256M"